Christopher Morel Player Props: Cubs vs. Blue Jays

 Christopher Morel At The Plate

-- Morel has reached base via a hit in 46 games this season (of 72 played), and had multiple hits in 16 of those games.
+- Morel has picked up a hit in 63.0% of his 73 games this season, with at least two hits in 21.9% of them.

-- In 45.8% of his games this year, Morel has driven in at least one run.
-In 14 of those games (19.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in seven contests.
+- In 33 games this season (45.2%), Morel has picked up an RBI, and in 14 of those games (19.2%) he had more than one.
+He has also driven home three or more of his team's runs in seven contests.

-- He has scored in 39 games this year, with multiple runs eight times.
+- He has scored in 39 of 73 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.